k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- A:  Flow arguments are read-only and are only accessible when the flow is invoked.

-\- B:  Flow arguments can be accessed by a JavaScript Actor using a flowArgs keyword whereby you can read the data and update the flow context.
+\- B:  Flow arguments can be accessed by a JavaScript Actor using a flowArgs keyword which enables reading the data and updating the flow context.

 \- C:  Flow arguments can be accessed by a FabricGet Actor and updated by a FabricSet Actor.